 Question: "Is Romans 7:14-25 describing a believer or an unbeliever?"

 Answer: Romans 7:14–25 is a passage that has caused some confusion among Bible students because of the strong language Paul uses to describe himself.
-How can the greatest of the Apostles characterize himself, and by extension, all Christians, as “unspiritual,” a “slave to sin” and a “prisoner of the law of sin”?
-Aren’t these descriptions of unbelievers?
+How can the greatest of the apostles characterize himself, and by extension, all Christians, as “unspiritual,” a “slave to sin” and a “prisoner of the law of sin”?
+Aren’t these descriptions used in Romans 7:14–25 descriptions of unbelievers?
 How can Paul describe himself in these terms if he is truly saved?
-The key to understanding this passage is Paul’s description of the two natures of a Christian.
+The key to understanding Romans 7:14–25 is Paul’s description of the two natures of a Christian.
 Prior to salvation, we have only one nature—the sin nature.
 But once we come to Christ, we are new creations in Christ (2 Corinthians 5:17), but we still abide in the old flesh which has the remains of the sinful nature within it.
 These two natures war constantly with one another, continually pulling the believer in opposite directions.

-In this passage, the Apostle Paul puts into practical language the fact that he is a redeemed sinner who still has a carnal body, the flesh that wars against the indwelling Spirit.
-In another place the Apostle says, “That Christ Jesus came into the world to save sinners of whom I am the chief” (1 Timothy 1:15).
-The personal pronouns in these passages are not just an artifice but a statement of reality and the honest evaluation of a man who examines himself in the light of who he is and Who our Lord Jesus is and comes to the conclusion that he is a wretched man in need of deliverance.
+In Romans 7:14–25, the apostle Paul puts into practical language the fact that he is a redeemed sinner who still has a carnal body, the flesh that wars against the indwelling Spirit.
+In another place the apostle says, “That Christ Jesus came into the world to save sinners of whom I am the chief” (1 Timothy 1:15).
+The personal pronouns in these passages are not just an artifice but a statement of reality and the honest evaluation of a man who examines himself in the light of who he is and who our Lord Jesus is and comes to the conclusion that he is a wretched man in need of deliverance.
 This is not the deliverance from the penalty of sin—that was paid for on the cross—but deliverance from the power of sin.